Congrats, you’re engaged! It’s time to celebrate with a fun engagement party! Here’s some “sage advice” on how to have a warm and meaningful one.

 2. When to have it?
 An engagement party usually takes place within a month or two of announcing it to the world.
-It is essentially a small, getting-to-know-you party.
+It is essentially a tiny, getting-to-know-you party.

-Etiquette Note (2): Gifts are not expected at an engagement party.
-Please make sure the invitation is clear that “Your being at our engagement party is the only present we need.”
+4. Gifts are not expected at an engagement party.
+Please ensure the invitation is clear: “Your presence at our engagement party is the only present we need.”

 3. Where to have it?
-At your home, in a private room at a restaurant or rentable venue, remember, you want to keep the party small and private so that you can get to know your fiancé’s family and friends.
+At your home, in a private room at a restaurant or rentable venue, remember, you want to keep the party small and intimate so that you can get to know your fiancé’s family and closest friends.

-Having a couple of ice breaker activities that don’t involve embarrassing anyone (that’s for the rehearsal dinner) is a very good idea.
-Google “party ice breakers” and you’ll find tons of fun “wedding-centric” ideas.
+4. What to do?
+Having a couple of icebreaker activities that don’t involve embarrassing anyone (that’s for the rehearsal dinner) is an excellent idea.
+Google “party ice breakers,” and you’ll find many fun “wedding-centric” ideas.
 Remember, this party is only 2-3 hours long, so make it chock-a-block about YOU, the engaged couple!

 6. Why have an engagement party?
 Discovery.
-Now is the time to meet each other’s family and very close friends, and actually have real conversations with them.
-You’re about to embark on a lifelong relationship with them, too, start it off right!
+Now is the time to meet each other’s family and very close friends and have honest conversations with them.
+You’re about to embark on a lifelong relationship with them, too.
+Start it off right!